 Chris Segura started at the Center for Louisiana Studies as an undergraduate intern in 2005 and became Archivist in 2011.
 He graduated from UL Lafayette with a Bachelor of Science degree in 2008, is a founding member of Grammy-nominated Feufollet, and is a member of the Lafayette Rhythm Devils.
 He has recorded 10 albums with his two bands.
 Chris has an extensive knowledge of the Cajun music repertoire and the local musicians from years past.
 He has digitized approximately 5,000 hours of reel-to-reel tape, VHS, audio cassette, U-matic and Beta video tapes, LPs, DATs, etc., according to IASA standards and oversees all other digitization projects taking place at the ACCF.
 He produced five albums composed of archive material for Festivals Acadiens et Creoles, a world famous festival held in Lafayette, Louisiana.

-Melissa Teutsch, Sales and Marketing Director for the UL Press
+Shermane M. Hector, Sales and Distribution Coordinator for the UL Press

 Mary Karnath Duhé, Production/Editorial Assistant for the UL Press